l'Échappée Belle 96k

 Race day

-By the time we reached Allevard, the town square was alive: spectators crowded the cobblestones, a local band played, and the evening sky glowed gold.
-We found a café and settled in for an apéritif, soaking in the music and the growing hum of anticipation.
-Afterward we ate the simple meal we’d packed and tried to grab a bit of rest before the midnight start.
+By the time we reached Allevard, the town square was packed: band playing, spectators everywhere, dusk was settling in.
+We found a café, had an apéritif, ate the food we'd packed, and tried to rest before the midnight start.

 Allevard